Fallen (1998 film): Plot

+Production

+Gregory Hoblit and Nicholas Kazan were initially working on an adaptation of James Ellroy's The Big Nowhere when Kazan shared with Hoblit a script titled Fallen which he had penned with Alan Dershowitz.
+Hoblit was so impressed with the script he immediately agreed to direct it.
+Hoblit cited his experience directing police procedural TV shows and how the script reminded him of Rosemary's Baby, The Omen and The Exorcist as motivating factors in wanting to direct the film as it allowed a fascinating opportunity to combine those elements together.
+Kazan stated that he wanted the demon to remain unseen and implied rather than an explicit monster because real evil is often unseen and unexpected which makes it scary.

 Release

 Fallen was released in 2,448 theaters on January 16, 1998.
 It landed at #3 at the box office and made $10.4 million in its opening weekend.
 In its second weekend, it made $4.9 million.
-After being in cinemas for four weeks, the film made $23.3 million in the US and $981,200 internationally for a total of $25.2 million.
+After being in cinemas for four weeks, the film made $23.3 million in the U.S. and $981,200 internationally for a total of $25.2 million.

 Reception

 On Rotten Tomatoes Fallen has an approval rating of 41% based on reviews from 58 critics.
 The site's consensus reads: "Has an interesting premise.
 Unfortunately it's just a recycling of old materials, and not all that thrilling."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 28 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Janet Maslin of The New York Times called it "A stylish if seriously far-fetched nightmare", but Variety wrote that "Washington has the almost impossible task of holding together a convoluted picture that's only intermittently suspenseful and not very engaging emotionally or intellectually".
-Roger Ebert gave the film a mixed review, writing "the idea is better than the execution, and by the end, the surprises become too mechanical and inevitable.”
-The Chicago Reader praised Washington's performance, but referring to the film's continual use of The Rolling Stones song "Time Is on My Side", wrote "The first half of this movie holds some promise, but time is not on its side."
+Roger Ebert gave the film a mixed review, writing "the idea is better than the execution, and by the end, the surprises become too mechanical and inevitable."
+The Chicago Reader praised Washington's performance, but referring to the film's continual use of the Rolling Stones song "Time Is on My Side", wrote "The first half of this movie holds some promise, but time is not on its side."

 Fallen has since gained a cult following and is considered one of Washington's more underrated performances.